nandarizkika/explore/README.md

-by using dataset 'credit_risk_dataset.csv' from repository 'data/', a prediction will be made to determine credit risk classification
+by using dataset `credit_risk_dataset.csv` from repository `data/`, a prediction will be made to determine credit risk classification

 input format (raw - JSON):
 <pre>